-With the Other Copy/Paste feature in the Standard Builder, there is the ability to paste third-party form code for services with which we do not directly integrate.
+With the "other" integration feature in the Standard Builder, there is the ability to paste third-party form code for services with which we do not directly integrate.

 The fine print

 - We cannot guarantee the other copy/paste integration option will work for your email service provider (ESP) and our support team does not have the ability to troubleshoot third-party form code.

 - You'll want to use a raw embed code, without styling, if you have access to it in your ESP.

 Form code is a means by which a user can integrate an unsupported ESP or customer relationship management (CRM) system with a landing page or pop-up.
 The core function of these integrations when attached to a landing page is to record a visitor's information (e.g. email, name, etc.) to a mailing list.